Happy Summer from the Rollins-Smith Lab!

 Click on the link below to read the abstract.

-Emily Le Sage, PhD (pictured above, far left) is our lead author, and she worked very hard to pull together a lot of field data for this manuscript.
-Congratulations, Dr Le Sage and colleagues, on this great study!
+Emily Hall, PhD (pictured above, far left) is our lead author, and she worked very hard to pull together a lot of field data for this manuscript.
+Congratulations, Dr Hall and colleagues, on this great study!

 We also look forward to welcoming back our undergraduate student, Kaitlyn Linney, who will be studying on campus this spring.
 She will resume her independent project in the lab looking at temperature-dependent virulence levels in Batrachochytrium salamandrivorans.
 Stay tuned, and we'll provide updates on her project in the coming months.